Apiculture (API) insurance provides a safety net for beekeepers’ primary income sources – honey, pollen collection, wax, and breeding stock.

 A colony’s production can be significantly affected by many of these factors as well.
 Due to this variability, rather than determining how much a particular colony produces, the Risk Management Agency’s (RMA) Apiculture Pilot Insurance Program (API) insurance uses lack of rainfall in a specific area or areas called grid locations to determine when a loss payment is due.

 Grid locations are approximately 17 miles square and are chosen by the beekeeper based on the location of apiaries or land that is owned or leased.
 The colonies do not need to physically remain within these locations to be insured, and all or just a few of the colonies can be insured.
 Beekeepers can only insure bee colonies that they own or have a share in the ownership and he/she cannot insure more colonies than they own.

 How does it work?

 The last selection is a productivity factor to match the amount of protection to the value of the production that best represents your operation and the productive capacity of your colonies.
-While not all of your colonies need to be insured, you cannot insure more than the total number of colonies owned.
 By selecting a productivity factor, a value between 60 and 150 percent of the county base value is established, which is based on honey production and uses a five-year rolling average of USDA National Agricultural Statistics Service (NASS) data.
 The yield data is based on the NASS state average and the price is the national average honey price for a given year.

 Final insurance payments are determined by using National Oceanic and Atmospheric Administration Climate Prediction Center data for the grid(s) and index interval(s) the beekeeper has chosen to insure.
 When the final grid index falls below the policy’s “trigger grid index”, an indemnity may be received.
 This insurance coverage is for a single peril, lack of precipitation.